hyperledger/iroha-2-docs/src/guide/glossary.md

 During medieval times, ledger books were open for public viewing and accuracy verification.
 This idea is reflected in the blockchain-based systems that can check the stored data for validity.

+## Peer

+A peer in Iroha means an Iroha process instance to which other Iroha processes and client applications can connect.
+A single machine can host several Iroha peers.
+Peers are equal regarding their resources and capabilities, with an important exception: only one of the peers runs the genesis block at the bootstrapping stage of the Iroha network.

+Other blockchains may refer to the same concept as a node or a validator.

+A peer can be a process on its host system.
+It also can be contained in a Docker container and a Kubernetes pod.

 ## Asset